It looks like your language preference is English (United States), switch to US website?

 • Lung damage13, 14 – Read more about how vaping can damage the lungs

-Research is ongoing to determine the full extent of side effects.
+Research is ongoing to determine the full extent of side effects of vaping.

 What’s holding you back?